Skip to main content

 4. 4

-Before delivery, the lead checks that all agent outputs wire together correctly.
-Integration gaps are caught before they ship.
+Before delivery, trw-auditor checks that all agent outputs wire together correctly against the PRD acceptance criteria.

 terminal